algogrit/presentation-why-go/slides.md

 * Go WASM

-* Go for AI/ML (Using Tenserflow and otherwise too)
+* Go for AI/ML (Using Tensorflow and otherwise too)

 * Blockchain